lawnjelly/godot-lsimd/README.md

 2) Designed for easy compiler optimization
 3) Autovectorization to SSE or Neon instructions where available
 4) SSE / Neon intrinsics when CPU support is detected

+### New classes
+## FastArray_4f32
+This is an array made up of 4 32bit floats, corresponding to the `__m128` SSE type and `float32x4_t` in Neon.
+Instead of having a loop in gdscript and calling a function multiple times, instead here the math functions take a `from` and `to` argument to pass the array range to apply the function to.
+This can either be used for either full 4 float data types (e.g. Quat, Plane) or Vector3 operations.

+## FastArray_2f32
+An array of pairs of 32bit floats, for use with e.g. Vector2.
+The functions are all ranged Vector2 equivalents.

 # ToDo
 I have started making optional SSE versions of the functions.
 There is CPU detection code to detect CPU caps at startup, and dynamic dispatch to the fastest path supported by the hardware.
 The SSE code can be compiled out by switching out defines.